 Jr. Adventure gives an introductory glance into the world of wilderness living and adventure.
 Campers tent camp each night and learn how to interact with the natural world around them.
 Each tent is a large group tent that will have up to 5 campers and 1 adult staff member of the same gender inside.

 *Session 3 campers who are members, please reach out to Libby at email@example.com to apply member discount for that session

 The Adventure Program (which includes Adventure Camp, Junior Adventure Camp, and Adventure Climbing Camp) exists to welcome your child into a community of those who love the outdoors.
 We are lifetime lovers of the outdoors and we wish to share this passion with the campers so that they can gain confidence and skills to find joy in their lives and welcome others to the same.
-We are passionate about sharing our love for the outdoors with the next generation of leaders.
 We’re also passionate about teaching our youth how to explore the natural world safely.
 The Adventure Program at YMCA Camp at Horsethief Reservoir is designed to be a sample platter of wilderness exploration.
 Campers will learn skills and strategies while developing lifelong friendships and a deeper connection to the world around them.